nuejs/nue/packages/nuejs.org/docs/custom-layouts.md

 </aside>
 ```

-The modules can be stored in any file with a `.html` suffix such as `layout.html`.
-The layout file can contain multiple layout components.
+The layouts are written with an HTML-based [template language](template-syntax.html) and the template variables have access to the [project data](project-structure.html#data).

-You can use a HTML-based [template language](template-syntax.html) when defining layouts and the template variables have have access to the [project data](project-structure.html#data).
+The modules can be stored in any file with a `.html` suffix such as `layout.html`and the file can contain multiple layout components.

-### Application layouts
+### Area-specific layouts
-Yuu can customize the layout for all the different ares on your site like the documentation- or blogging area.
-You can, for example, define a custom sidebar under the documentation area or a blog hero component for the indiviual blog entries.
+You can customize the layout for all the different areas on your website like the documentation- or blogging area.
+Think custom sidebars, blog entry "hero" layouts, or custom footers.
+The area-specific layouts override any existing layouts defined globally at the root level.

-This documentation area, for example has the following directory- specific layout components in [docs/layout.html](//github.com/nuejs/nue/blob/dev/packages/nuejs.org/docs/layout.html):
+This documentation area, for example, has the following documentation- specific layouts in [docs/layout.html](//github.com/nuejs/nue/blob/dev/packages/nuejs.org/docs/layout.html):

 ```